Ware Lecture on Peacemaking

-Hosted annually by the Center for Global Understanding and Peacemaking, the Judy S. '68 and Paul W. Ware Colloquium on Peacemaking consists of the Center's signature event, the Ware Lecture on Peacemaking, the Ware Seminars on Global Citizenship and the Ware Practicum in Conflict Resolution.
-The colloquium is made possible by a generous grant from Judy S. '68 and Paul W. Ware of Lancaster, Pa.
+Hosted annually by the Center for Global Understanding and Peacemaking, the Judy S. '68 and Paul W. Ware Lecture on Peacemaking is the Center's signature event.
+The lecture is made possible by a generous grant from Judy S. '68 and Paul W. Ware of Lancaster, Pa.
 The Ware Lecture has brought Nobel Peace Prize recipients, influential journalists, and poltical leaders from around the world to Elizabethtown.

 The Ware Lecture is open to the public.
 Tickets are free, but must be reserved by calling 717-361-4757 or emailing email@example.com.